-In this tutorial, we will walk through the process of setting up Ruby on Rails server deployment with Chef – in order to automate remote server configuration.
+In this tutorial, we will walk through the process of setting up Ruby on Rails server deployment with Chef – in order to automate Remote Rails Environment Setup.
 Chef is a tool that allows us to manage configurations, similar to Puppet, but it’s considerably more popular as it’s written in Ruby.
 This tool can help you manage your infrastructure dependencies, create folder structures (with ‘knife’) and bootstrap the entire system.
 It can even update configurations with just a few commands.

 Step 1: Ruby, Ruby Version Manager and Gemset